wp-plugins/so-css/readme.txt

 3. A full CSS editor that works in real-time with a preview of your site.
 4. Code completion for all your theme's selectors.

+== Documentation ==

+[Documentation](https://siteorigin.com/css/getting-started/) is available on SiteOrigin.

+== Support ==

+We offer free support on the [SiteOrigin support forums](https://siteorigin.com/thread/).

 == Changelog ==

+= 1.0.2 =
+* Dequeue functionality the conflicted with WordPress color picker, if it's enqueued.
+* Removed wp_styles for compatibility with older versions of WordPress

 = 1.0.1 =
 * Fixed conflicts with CSS editor in SiteOrigin themes.